 - Choose the folder where the hosted feature layer view will be stored and click OK.

 The hosted feature layer view's item page appears when the view is created.
-Now you can apply the setting changes you want to the hosted feature layer view.
+Now you can apply the setting changes you want to the hosted feature layer view, including setting the view definition.

 Hosted feature layer view settings